microsoft/onnxruntime/docs/tutorials/web/performance-diagnosis.md

 parent: Web
 grand_parent: Tutorials
 has_children: false
-nav_order: 3
+nav_order: 4
 ---
+{::options toc_levels="3" /}

 # Performance Diagnosis
 {: .no_toc }

 ONNX Runtime Web is designed to be fast and efficient, but there are a number of factors that can affect the performance of your application.
 This document provides some guidance on how to diagnose performance issues in ONNX Runtime Web.

 Before you start, make sure that ONNX Runtime Web successfully loads and runs your model.
-If you encounter any issues, see the [troubleshooting guide](./troubleshooting.md) for help first.
+If you encounter any issues, see the [troubleshooting guide](./trouble-shooting.md) for help first.

 ## Contents